For this super creamy hummus you’ll ditch the store-bought stuff. It takes 5 minutes from start to finish. Using canned chickpeas does the trick.

 - Drain and rinse chickpeas in a colander.

 - Roughly mince garlic.
 This way, it will distribute evenly in the food processor.

-- Add the chickpeas, minced garlic, tahini (stir before using if there is a layer of oil on top), lemon juice, salt, and water to the food processor and blend until the mixture is smooth and creamy.
+- Add the chickpeas (keep some for garnish, if desired), minced garlic, tahini (stir before using if there is a layer of oil on top), lemon juice, salt, and water to the food processor.
+Blend until the mixture is smooth and creamy.
 Stop to scrape down the sides of the processor as necessary.
 Towards the end, add the olive oil.

 - Taste and adjust seasonings, adding more salt or lemon juice if needed.
 If the texture is still thick, you can add a little more cold water to make it creamy.

-- Transfer the hummus to a bowl and drizzle it with a little olive oil.
-Serve it with pita wedges, pita bread, or vegetable sticks.
+- Transfer the hummus to a bowl, drizzle with a little olive oil, and top with whole chickpeas you've set aside earlier.
+Serve the hummus with pita wedges, pita bread, or vegetable sticks.